HenrikJoreteg/human-javascript/ch06 - models.md

 model.firstName = 'Henrik';
 console.log(model.firstName); // prints: 'Henrik'

-// here's the *awesome* part I _can't_ set a property that isn't defined
+// Here's the *awesome* part I _can't_ set a property that isn't defined.
-// so if I fatfinger the property name, it won't stick.
+// So if I fatfinger the property name, it won't stick.
 // *Note what HumanModel does when calling `set()` with undeclared attributes
 // can be configured.
 See human-model docs for more. model.frstName = 'Henrik';